healthfinch/policies/roles_policy.md

 11. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
 	1. Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
 	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of healthfinch.
-	3. Mitigates, to the extent practicable, any harmful effect known to healthfinch of a use or disclosure of ePHI in violation of Catalyze’s policies and procedures, even if effect is the result of actions of Catalyze business associates, customers, and/or partners.
+	3. Mitigates, to the extent practicable, any harmful effect known to healthfinch of a use or disclosure of ePHI in violation of healthfinch’s policies and procedures, even if effect is the result of actions of healthfinch business associates, customers, and/or partners.

 12. Reports security efforts and incidents to administration immediately upon discovery.
 Responsibilities in the case of a known ePHI breach are documented in the [healthfinch Breach Policy](./#breach).